-Greenberg is right here about only one thing: the record is indeed clear on whether or not the attorneys representing the black plaintiffs argued for a strict ban on all racial classifications, and Greenberg is clearly wrong because that is precisely what those attorneys did in fact argue.
+Greenberg is right here about only one thing: the record is indeed clear on whether or not the attorneys representing the black plaintiffs argued for a strict ban on all racial classifications, but Greenberg is clearly wrong because that is precisely what those attorneys did in fact argue.

 Look closely at Greenberg’s claim that Roberts’ “characterization” is “preposterous.”
-Greenberg claims that if Marshall were alive he would not agree with the decision.
+Greenberg claims that if Marshall were alive he would not agree with Roberts’ opinion.
 In addition, he writes,

 All others among surviving counsel for the Brown plaintiffs emphatically disagree with the Roberts characterization and I am confident that those no longer with us would disagree too.